 Pay awards are considered annually for staff and are based on those determined by the national pay bargaining undertaken by the Local Government Employers.
-There was a 2 year arrangement agreed for 2016/17, which is currently in place to 31st March 2018.
+Negotiations for a pay award for the period 1 April 2018 and 31 March 2019 are currently underway but without resolution at the time of policy approval by Full Council.